 - Possible Rates by the End of 2019:

 - federal funds rate: 2.75% to 3.00% (assumes 3 more hikes in 2019)

 - top internet savings account rate: 3.00% to 3.25%

-If we do see rates rise like this, how would today’s top CDs compare to keeping your money in a top savings account?
+If we do see rates rise as shown above, how would today’s top CDs compare to keeping your money in a top savings account?

 If rates should happen to rise more than my estimates above, the advantage would go with savings accounts.
 Another nice thing about savings accounts is that they make it easy to take advantage of hot CD deals.
 You can quickly use money from your savings account to fund a hot CD.
 Of course, deciding if a CD is hot in a rising interest rate environment is difficult.
 Many readers did not look favorably at PenFed’s 6.25% long-term CDs back in 2007.

 Another thing to consider is 5-year CDs with small early withdrawal penalties.
+These are not the deals they used to be.
 With short-term rates rising faster than long-term rates, the effective yields of 5-year CDs closed early are lower than shorter-term CDs held to maturity.
 But they’re not so much lower that this strategy should be totally discounted.
 You can see how Ally Bank’s 5-year CD closed early compares to top shorter-term CDs held to maturity using our CD Early Withdrawal Calculator.
+I also included a top 5-year CD rate with an EWP of six months' interest (2.85% APY at MainStreet Bank).
 As usual, beware of banks and credit unions with disclosures that give them the right to not allow an early closure, and beware of the possibility that a bank or a credit union will increase the early withdrawal penalty on existing CDs.